mochoabuilds/-cognition-/README.md

 * Restructing code and making arrays more ergonomic for the sensing system
 * Determining the metrics that improve downstream performance
 * Better understanding how social, economic and legal systems work together to achieve my research goals

-# DISCUSSION

 # POLICY MEMO

 * How will the profits that accrue from increasing automation be reinvested back into communities for collective gain?
-* An automation tax taken on by industry and citizen could fund an independent accountability group to help communities revisit their computer vision policies.
-It could help neighborhood shops and local authorities investigate public complaints regarding computer vision/privacy.
+* An automation tax taken on by industry and citizen could fund an independent accountability group to help communities revisit their sensing system/computer vision policies.
+It could help neighborhood shops and local authorities investigate public complaints regarding privacy.
 These recommendations are an idea in progress.
 At the moment I'm reading up on regulation, rules, accounting standards, community opinion and new interpretations of laws.

 # BIBLIOGRAPHY